RoyZhenLongLim/Personal-Projects/Lessons & Notes/Useful Software Construction Tools & Techniques/README.md

   - A shorthand is available for ranges of characters `[first - last]`
     - `[a-e]`, `[a-z]`, `[0-9]`, `[a-zA-z]`, [A-Za-z]`, and `[a-zA-Z0-9]`
 - `^` Square bracket matching can be inverted with ``^`
-  - i.e Match any character except what is in square brackets
+  - i.e. Match any character except what is in square brackets
   - Also used to denote the start of a string
-- `$` is used to denote the end of a strirng
+- `$` is used to denote the end of a string